Pure Functions

 These are fundamental programming tasks, and we'll need to find a way to achieve them even under the iron fist of immutability.

 The computational tasks listed above all require a memory of what happened in the past so that they can perform an operation in the present.
-When you call an impure read
+When we call an impure read

 function, the I/O library picks up reading from wherever it left off and advances the seek pointer forward to prepare for the next read.
-When you call an impure random
+When we call an impure random

 function, the random number generator derives a new random number from the previous and remembers the new number so a later call can generate the next number.

-Recording a memory of the past and forbidding values from being mutated seem like incompatible goals.
+Recording a memory of the past but also forbidding values from being mutated seem like incompatible goals.
 But they are not.
-Haskell both forbids mutation and allows developers to maintain state.
+Haskell minimizes mutation yet allows developers to maintain state.
 In this chapter we examine how it does so.
 By its end, you'll be able to answer the following questions:

 - How do Haskell developers perform I/O and generate random numbers without violating immutability?